gcluster/libdatachannel/DOC.md

 - `RTC_ERR_NOT_AVAIL`: an element is not available at the moment
 - `RTC_ERR_TOO_SMALL`: a user-provided buffer is too small

-All functions taking pointers as arguments need the memory to be accessible until the call returns, but it can be safely discarded afterwards.
+All functions taking pointers as arguments (excepted the opaque user pointer) need the memory to be accessible until the call returns, but it can be safely discarded afterwards.

 ### Common